HPCNow/hpcnow-labs/admin-training/slurm/00-build-and-install-slurm.md

 ```

 ## Dependencies
-In order to build the Slurm packages some development packages are required.
-The following instructions will guide you to install all the missing dependencies required to build the Slurm with most common funcionalities.
+In order to build the Slurm packages, some development packages are required.
+The following instructions will guide you to install all the missing dependencies required to build the Slurm with most common functionalities.

 ### SuSE based distributions

-For SuSE distributions you will need the two SLES SDK DVD in your repository.
+For SuSE distributions, you will need the two SLES SDK DVD in your repository.
 In order to have HDF5 support for Slurm profiling, you will also need to add the following repository:

 ```
 zypper ar http://download.opensuse.org/repositories/science/SLE_11_SP3/science.repo